Centiq/sap-hana/documentation/ansible/system-design-deployment.md

 ## Phase 2: Installation Media Preparation and Configuration File Preparation

-### 2 - Prerequisites
+### Phase 2 Prerequisites

 - Acquisition process complete

-### 2 - Inputs
+### Phase 2 Inputs

 - SAP XML Stack file stored on user’s workstation in the Stack Download Directory.
 - SAP Media stored on user’s workstation in the Stack Download Directory.
 - SAP Library to be prepared with the SAP Media.

-### 2 - Process
+### Phase 2 Process

 1. Upload SAP Media from workstation to SAP Library.
 This process will create a repository of archive files, tools and Stack files to be used with deploying systems.
 See [Examples i.](https://github.com/Centiq/sap-hana/blob/centiq-automation-process-high-level/documentation/ansible/system-design-deployment.md#2---examples) for file structure.
 1. Upload the downloaded media and stack files to the sapbits container in the Storage Account for the SAP Library, using the directory structure shown in [Examples i.](https://github.com/Centiq/sap-hana/blob/centiq-automation-process-high-level/documentation/ansible/system-design-deployment.md#2---examples).
 1. Open the SAP Library Storage Account in the Azure portal and navigate into the sapbits container.
 1. Click into archives.
 1. Click any file.
-1. Copy the URL property and make note, the top level domain will be used later in the process, e.g. (https://npeus2saplibef9d.blob.core.windows.net).
+1. Copy the URL property and make note, the top level domain will be used later in the process, e.g. (<https://npeus2saplibef9d.blob.core.windows.net>).
 1. Create SAP Unattended Installation Template(s) (process TBD in Milestone 2).
 1. Upload into SAP Library.
 1. Click Upload.